amankeskar/income-prediction-analysis/README.md

 # Income Prediction Analysis

-## ML Project for Data Science Course
+## Personal ML Learning Project

-This is my final project for my machine learning course where I built an income prediction model using the Adult Census dataset.
-I learned a lot about different aspects of ML beyond just training models.
+This is a personal project I built to explore different aspects of machine learning beyond just training models.
+I wanted to understand things like model fairness, monitoring, and business impact using the Adult Census dataset for income prediction.

 ## What I Built